 While all the work is a bit older, the oppositional mindset I had to develop to retain some sanity helped nudge me in a free-thinking direction.
 On the heels of the Nixon project's success, I had been pigeon-holed into e-comm work, and I felt I was existing in an overly-systemized, and transactional space that was curtailing creativity.
 On to top of that, the workplace environment sadly developed into a very toxic state that further-enabled a contrarian's perspective to develop.
 This encouraged me to break all the rules and limitations that I had just learned, which essentially started to 'set me free'.
 There's really silver linings to almost everything.

-This is not the inspo I had going in, but it's the inspo I would have collected at the time.
-The branding of basic has typically aligned pretty tightly with my personal biases, so i just sorta did what I'd like and it usually worked.. although I think I'd always prefer to push things too far before being reigned in to some sort of compromise.
-The old, show em 120% and compromise at 100%.
+The branding of basic has typically aligned pretty tightly with my personal biases, so I just sorta did what I'd like and it usually worked.. although I think I'd always prefer to push things too far before being reigned in to some sort of compromise.
+That's the ol' show em 120% and compromise at 100%.

 With client work and internal projects, I tended to float around a lot– sort of jump in and jump out as a flex resource on things.
 For the internal branding stuff, I would focus a lot on initial art direction explorations to develop some sort of range.
 From new site (basically brand) directions, to events, to random internal projects.. they're all sorta thrown into this.
 A lot of this work, especially Applied, was a my way of venting creatively and rejecting the rules imposed by the influx of e-comm work (as mentioned).
 So when an editorial project came my way, or anything with creative latitudes not directly tied to someone's bottom-line, it typically resulted in a full send.